-We all know the big names but which of those manage to make it into the top ten management consulting firms, and why are they at the top?
+We all know the big name consultancies, but which of those manage to make it into the top ten best management consulting firms, and why are they at the top?

 Revenue: $10+ billion (2018)

 McKinsey is the undisputed leader of the consulting world.
 Historically, this is the firm that really kickstarted the industry since its foundation in 1926.
 Headquartered in New York, McKinsey employ over 27,000 staff, spread across close to 130 offices worldwide, giving the firm an unmatched global reach and a deeply international atmosphere fitting to the consulting industry as a whole.

 McKinsey has a reputation for being very discreet about their client’s affairs with a culture which cultivates strong client-firm relations.
 Whilst some aspects of this culture has led to bad press in recent times, McKinsey remains the dream destination of everyone who aspires to join the industry.

 Working life at McKinsey is fast-paced and highly competitive, with an "up-or-out" policy in place to punish complacency.
 That said, McKinsey's global staffing model and the fact that they work with as much as 90% of the world's top companies means that your potential for personal development will not be matched at any other firm.

 McKinsey is the most prominent of the MBB group of firms.
 You can read more about McKinsey and how it compares to Bain and BCG in our article on the MBBs.
 If you are hoping to work at McKinsey, a particularly important read is our article on the three things you should know before the final round interview.

 Revenue: $5.6 Billion (2017)